Folio Society: History

-In 1971 The Folio Society was incorporated and purchased by John Letts and Halfdan Lynner.
+In 1971, The Folio Society was incorporated and purchased by John Letts and Halfdan Lynner.
 Under their ownership, The Folio Society published the collected novels of Dickens, Trollope, Hardy, Elizabeth Gaskell and Conrad.

 Lord Gavron was owner and chairman of The Folio Society from 1982 until his death in 2015.
+Lady Gavron took over as chair until 2021, when Folio became an Employee Ownership Trust.